Sustainable gift wrap ideas

 Furoshiki style fabric wraps

-A pretty scarf, fabric off-cuts, or even a new tea towel can be used as gift wrap, doing double duty as part of the gift.
+An old scarf, fabric remnant, or even a new tea towel can be used as gift wrap, doing double duty as part of the gift.
 If you've ever had to wrap a gift on the way to an event, fabric wrap with a stylish knot looks great, and removes the need for tape and scissors, perfect for gift-giving on the fly.

 Brown paper packages tied up with string